Artyom-kurguzkin/CC-ASRS/README.md

 <br>

 The project aims to model Automated Storage and Retrieval System in a pharmacy.
 The solution controls access and sorting of medications using web dashboard and a robot.
+The initial inspiration came from this video: https://www.youtube.com/watch?v=Br6ByVtJb9o

 [Architecture overview](https://github.com/Artyom-kurguzkin/CC-ASRS/wiki/Architecture-overview)